 Evolving lecture notes (last

-This year (HT17) Complex and non-Newtonian Fluids will be lectured second.
+This year (HT18) Complex and non-Newtonian Fluids will be lectured second.

-The class will be 4-6pm on Thursday of 9th week (16th
+The class for HT18 will be 10am-noon on Monday of 9th

-March) in the Fisher Room, DWB.
-If you would like work marked,
+(staircase 4, front quad).
+If you would like work marked, please

 • Low Reynolds number hydrodynamics, general mathematical results,